owentemple/TED-talks/README.md

 Text features that were associated with higher 'persuasive' ratings by TED.com users:

 ##### What You Say
-- Risk
+Risk Words
  - danger, doubt
-- Moral
+Moral Words
  - care, fair, loyal
-- Money
+Money Words
  - audit, cash, owe

 ##### How You Say It
-- Negative Emotion
+Negative Emotion Words
  - hurt, ugly, nasty
-- Negate
+Negate Words
  - no, not, never
-- Question
+Question Words
  - how, when, what
-- Focus on Present
+Focus on Present Words
  - today, is, now
-- DECREASED “I” Words
+DECREASED “I” Words
  - me, mine, I